Animesh478/CashVault/readme.md

 - Rank the users
 - Highlight the current user

+# Implementing AI

+- generate google ai api key
+- user adds expense, selects 'other' in category
+- ai will read the expense description and determine the category

 # To-do

 - When the user opens the website he will be first redirected to the login page